 Pilot five new circular ways of distributing wine & spirits by 2030.Action

-Help increase recycling rates in top 10 largest markets with low recycling levels by 2030.
+Support recycling in 9 key markets with low recycling rates by 2030.

 Pernod Ricard generates carbon emissions: